Arvtesh/UnityFx.Async/README.md

     Debug.LogWarning("The operation was canceled.");
 }
 ```
 With Unity 2017+ and .NET 4.6 it can be used just like a [Task](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.task).
-The await continuation is scheduled on a captured [SynchronizationContext](https://docs.microsoft.com/en-us/dotnet/api/system.threading.synchronizationcontext) (if any):
+An await continuation is scheduled on a captured [SynchronizationContext](https://docs.microsoft.com/en-us/dotnet/api/system.threading.synchronizationcontext) (if any):
 ```csharp
 try
 {